carlosperate/awesome-microbit/README.md

 - [HoneyBit](https://github.com/HoneycombKits/pxt-HoneyBit) - A Honeycomb kits package for micro:bit MakeCode.
 - [katakana](https://github.com/mbitfun/pxt-katakana) - This library make it possible to show characters of Katakana in half-width.
 - [Bluetooth beacons](https://github.com/kshoji/pxt-bluetooth-beacons) - Allows the micro:bit to act as iBeacon / AltBeacon advertiser.
+- [micro turtle](https://github.com/Microsoft/pxt-microturtle) - A LOGO-like turtle library, the turtle is a single pixel moving on the micro:bit screen.

 ##### Node.js Libraries